jernejjevsenak/dendroExtra/cran-comments.md

 * I removed the specific version of 'stats' in the Imports field in the Description file.
 * I changed the import in the NAMESCPACE for 'stats'.
 Now: importFrom("stats", "cor", "lm", "qt", "quantile")

+I have also changed the version of dendroExtra to 0.0.2

 ## Test environments
 * local OS X install, R 3.4.0
 * Ubuntu precise (12.04.5 LTS) (on travis-ci), R version 3.4.0 (2017-04-21)